-Secretarial chairs that provide proper back support and are adjustable without tools by the operator and adjustable (sit to stand) desks shall be provided for current CM workstations - as of August 26, 2022 - at the Ridder Park location with the initial order being placed within 60 days of ratification of the parties' successor collective bargaining agreement with remaining Office sites to follow.
+Secretarial chairs that provide proper back support and are adjustable without tools by the operator and adjustable (sit to stand) desks shall be provided for current CM workstations.
 Priority will be given to those with a doctor's note that substantiates the need for an adjustable (sit to stand) desk over those requesting such chairs and desks.
 The Office will notify the worker of the anticipated delivery date of the chair and/or adjustable (sit to stand) desk.
 The Office will make reasonable efforts so that future CM workstations shall have such chairs and desks.